garylirocks/quickrefs/red-hat-enterprise-linux.markdown

 ## Subscriptions

-Subscriptions could be for RHEL OS or other Red Hat products
+- Subscriptions could be for RHEL OS or other Red Hat products
+- A subscription is not tied to a paticular RHEL version, you could upgrade RHEL using the same subscription

 To register your OS with Customer Portal Subscription Management service (or on-prem Subscription Asset Manager), run: